 Learn about the origins of clip art images, their evolution and places to get them for your creative projects.

 Nice and preferably informative images are a must-have of any creative project now.
-Be it a presentation, social media banner, custom greeting card or gift card, worksheet for a lesson, infographics or poster for a special occasion, preparing it, creators will look for clip art images that could illustrate their ideas and support their message with attractive visuals.
-But when you are in the lack of time and budget, finding free graphics, which would be both quality and diverse, can be a great challenge.
-Today we offer you to refresh the idea of clip art, dive a bit into its history and modern state, and check a bunch of clip art pictures in various design styles.
+Be it a presentation, social media banner, custom greeting card or gift card, worksheet for a lesson, infographics or poster for a special occasion, or preparing it, creators will look for clip art images that could illustrate their ideas and support their message with attractive visuals.
+But when you lack time and budget, finding free high-quality and diverse graphics can be a great challenge.
+Today, we offer to refresh the idea of clip art, dive a bit into its history and modern state, and check a bunch of clip art pictures in various design styles.

 Let’s quickly refresh the definition.
-Clip art is the term from graphic arts which defines pre-made images that can be used as visuals for different media.
-In other words, it is a collection of pictures which may be integrated into a document, presentation, banner and other stuff that requires visuals.
+Clip art is the term from graphic arts that defines pre-made images that can be used as visuals for different media.
+In other words, it is a collection of pictures that may be integrated into a presentation, document, banner, and other stuff that requires visuals.

-Historically, the term “clip art” appeared much before than digital technologies and the Internet came on stage.
-The word originated from the wide-spread practices of cutting (clipping) out the images from printed stuff to use them again in other publishing projects.
-There even were special clip books with images ready to cut out for what people may need them for.
+Historically, the term “clip art” appeared much before digital technologies and the Internet came on stage.
+The word originated from the widespread practice of cutting (clipping) images from printed materials to use them again in other publishing projects.
+There even were special clip books with images ready to be cut out for what people may need them for.

 Clipbook examples

-The technique also got extremely popular with those who were involved in the education process as teachers used it to create a variety of worksheets while students added life with images to their presentations and classroom projects.
+The technique also got extremely popular with those involved in the education process as teachers used it to create a variety of worksheets.
+At the same time, students added life with images to their presentations and classroom projects.

 Since the 1990s, both publishers and other creators stepped up from the paste-up process to desktop publishing when the page layout was made with special software.